July 22, 2022

 Home Builder PPC vs. Organic Search: The Best of Both Worlds

-Effectively marketing new home communities, including master-planned communities, is built on knowing how your target market thinks.
-Some of your buyers want immediate answers and a fast-paced move due to relocation or other life stages; others want to take their time researching their options, like many first-time buyers.
-Your marketing campaigns should provide options for both audiences (and let you see how those two different personas convert over time).
+The key to effectively marketing new home communities is knowing how your target audience thinks.
+Some of your buyers want immediate answers and a fast-paced move-in due to relocation or other life stages, while others want to take their time researching their options, like many first-time buyers.
+Ideally, your home builder and new home community marketing campaigns should accommodate both audiences and enable you to convert those two different personas over time.

 According to Power Traffick, the top 3 paid advertising spots on Google receive 46% of the clicks on the page.
-This statistic alone can make it tempting to focus on PPC ad campaigns, which bring short-term — and substantive — results.
-But HubSpot, one of the top CRMs for small and medium-sized businesses, says "SEO ROI accumulates over time as content creators establish authority and visibility."
-While focusing on PPC keyword campaigns brings in short-term sales, organic SEO builds momentum.
+This statistic alone makes it tempting to focus on pay-per-click (PPC) ad campaigns.
+However, this strategy often delivers merely short-term — and substantive — results.
+But HubSpot, one of the top CRMs for small and medium-sized businesses, attests that the return on investment (ROI) of search engine optimization (SEO) efforts accumulates over time as content creators establish authority and visibility.

 Luckily, you don't have to choose just one strategy or leave your conversion rate blindly in the hands of a third-party service.
-You can get the best of both worlds by deliberately building your strategies that focus on home builder PPC and organic search.
-In this guide, we'll walk through what keyword research looks like for both PPC and organic keywords, the benefits and downsides of both strategies, and how to optimize your marketing projects around them.
+You can get the best of both worlds by methodically expanding your strategies that focus on home builder PPC and organic search.
+In this guide, we'll walk you through what keyword research looks like for both PPC and organic keywords, the benefits and downsides of both strategies and how to optimize your marketing projects around them.

 Creating a Digital Presence